winycg/Self-KD-Lib/README.md

 unzip to the `./data` folder

+The commands for running various methods can be found in `main.sh`

 #### Comparison of Self-KD methods on ResNet-50
 | Method | Venue | Accuracy(%) |
 |:---------------:|:-----------------:|:-----------------:|